Sierra-Alpha/desert/readme.md

 Above we walked you through how to get up and running with my config, but the idea is for kainga to be your home, not mine so lets walk through how to configure it.
-In the interest of seperation of concerns the various aspects that make up this project have been seperated into their respective repos that you can read specific guidance on at their respective repos listed after each heading if applicable.
+In the interest of seperation of concerns the various aspects that make up this project have been seperated into their respective repos.
+You can read specific guidance at their respective repos listed after each heading if applicable.

 ### Matapihi